 192 people are known to have died in attempts to cross either the Wall or the frontier obstacles; there's a chance that the actual figure is higher.

 You can read a thorough history of the wall on the Imperial War Museum website.

 There are also sections of the Berlin War in the collections at the National Army Museum.

-A third segment stands near the sports hall at The German School London in Petersham, Richmond.
+A further segment stands near the sports hall at The German School London in Petersham, Richmond.